 All files should be compressed/zipped into a single folder and labelled accordingly.

-Files uploaded on to personal cloud/drive must allow access to Articulation.sg@nationalgallery.sg.
+Files uploaded on to personal cloud/drive must allow access to g articulationsg@nationalgallery.sg .
 Presentations that cannot be accessed will be disqualified.

 The Gallery and SAM will provide participating schools and students a set of learning materials upon request.